yuizho/repo-insights/README.md

   --help  Show this message and exit.

 Commands:
-  pr-metrics         This command allows you to get PR metrics of a... release-frequency  This command allows you to get a release frequency...
+  pr-metrics         This command allows you to get merged PR metrics of a... release-frequency  This command allows you to get a release frequency...
 ```